When I’ve painted a woman’s bottom so that I want to touch it, then [the painting] is finished.Pierre-Auguste Renoir

 CCA is a very effective chemical that was not available before the mid 1930’s.
-It’s use is restricted in the USA in some places, and is no longer available for retail sale in a few States, but despite what the coke-snorting enviro-despot lying lawyers in North Venezuela (nestled between Mexico and Oregon) opine, it is quite safe if used properly.
+Its use is restricted in the USA in some places, and is no longer available for retail sale in a few States, but despite what the coke-snorting enviro-despot lying lawyers in North Venezuela (the badlands nestled between Mexico and Oregon) opine, it is quite safe if used properly.
 The key is to not ingest it.
-Please everyone recite the wood finisher’s pledge along with me now: “I will not drink wood preservatives, use CCA impreganted chopsticks, nor wash my face with oven cleaner.”
+Please everyone recite the wood finisher’s pledge along with me now: “I will not drink wood preservatives, use CCA impreganted toothpicks, nor wash my face with oven cleaner.”
 Don’t you feel safer now?

 Wood treated with CCA has a greenish color.
 No doubt you have seen construction lumber pressure-treated with this chemical.
 Copper is the active ingredient which prevents the growth of bacteria and fungi.
 Arsenic is the primary insecticide.
 The chromium component has little if any direct preservative effect but serves to fix the copper and arsenic to the wood.
 We don’t want it leaching out, of course.